f5devcentral/ansible-role-bigiq_apps_rbac/README.md

 # Ansible Role: bigiq_apps_rbac

-Performs a series of steps needed to assign Application Services Viewer or Manager roles to users having access to existing top Application object in BIG-IQ.
+Performs a series of steps needed to assign or unassign **Application Services Viewer or Manager** roles to user(s) having access to existing top Application object in BIG-IQ.

 ## Role Variables